 Workwear is usually considered a practical and essential “grown-up” purchase (just like mattresses, kitchen knives and insurance).
-Granted, there are a million other things you’d rather spend your hard-earned money on, but like the aforementioned mattress, you spend a lot of time in the clothes designed to see you through the workweek.
+Granted, there are a million other things you’d rather spend your hard-earned money on, but like the aforementioned mattress, you get a lot of use out of the clothes designed to see you through the workweek.

 That said, it’s easy to want to scrimp on daily essentials.
 However, a brilliantly cut pair of trousers or a tailored jacket have the power to boost your mood and in turn, your performance at work.
-Acquire a few key staples from the experts, take good care of them and you won’t have to replace a threadbare blazer after just a few months (which will save you more time, energy and, hopefully, money).
+Acquire a few key staples from the experts, take good care of them and you won’t have to replace a threadbare blazer after just a few months.

 Find a pair of trousers that you love (and that love you back), and dressing becomes a pleasure.
 Samantha Cameron describes her label, Cefinn, as one that offers a “hard-working urban uniform.”
 Whether you’re a wide-leg follower or a tapered-leg believer, Cefinn’s trousers are meticulously pored over from design to production to ensure the happiest of legs.